 Address Parcel ID Parcel Size Land Use Zoning Type of Change Comments 1010 MAIN ST 118-020- 004 .09 AC Two family dwelling BA Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure.
 Pre-existing nonconforming lot has only 4,000 sf.
 1013 MAIN ST 118-008- 015 .
-14 AC Three family dwelling BA Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 110 year-old structure.
+14 AC Three family dwelling ВА Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 110 year-old structure.
 Pre-existing nonconforming lot has only 6,000 sf.
-1022 MAIN ST 118-020- 003 .09 AC Four family dwelling BA Use/ Physical Zoned for commercial, a pre- existing nonconforming use in a 115 year-old structure.
+1022 MAIN ST 118-020- 003 .09 AC Four family dwelling ВА Use/ Physical Zoned for commercial, a pre- existing nonconforming use in a 115 year-old structure.
 Pre-existing nonconforming lot has only 3,752 sf.
-1023 MAIN ST 118-008- 016 .1 AC Single family dwelling BA Use/ Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure.
+1023 MAIN ST 118-008- 016 .1 AC Single family dwelling ВА Use/ Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure.
 Pre-existing nonconforming lot has only 4,400 sf.
-1105 MAIN ST 1097 MAIN ST 118-009- 003 .56 AC Hofbrauhaus restaurant BA Use/ Physical/ Subdivision Abutting parcels under same ownership, combined parcel of nearly 40,000 sf. makes this one of the largest parcels in 118-009- 002 .34 AC Parking Lot (Hofbrauhaus restaurant) BA Use/ Physical/ Subdivision this commercial neighborhood.
-89 NEW BRIDGE ST 118-009- 001 .11 AC Undeveloped/ parking BA Use/ Physical/ Subdivision Currently used as part of the Hofbrauhaus restaurant parking lot.
+1105 MAIN ST 1097 MAIN ST 118-009- 003 .56 AC Hofbrauhaus restaurant Parking Lot BA BA Use/ Physical/ Subdivision Use/ Abutting parcels under same ownership, combined parcel of nearly 40,000 sf. makes this one of the largest parcels in this commercial neighborhood.
+002 .34 AC (Hofbrauhaus restaurant) Physical/ Subdivision 89 NEW BRIDGE ST 118-009- 001 .11 AC Undeveloped/ parking BA Use/ Physical/ Subdivision Currently used as part of the Hofbrauhaus restaurant parking lot.
 Pre-existing nonconforming lot has only 5,000 sf.
-97 BRIDGE ST 118-008- 012 .64 AC Parking Lot BA Use / Physical / Subdivision Currently used as parking lot for commercial use across the street.
-106 NEW BRIDGE ST 124-012- 002 .1 AC Two family dwelling BA Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure abutting commercial parking lot to the rear.
+97 BRIDGE ST 118-008- 012 .64 AC Parking Lot ВА Use / Physical / Subdivision Currently used as parking lot for commercial use across the street.
+106 NEW BRIDGE ST 124-012- 002 .1 AC Two family dwelling ВА Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure abutting commercial parking lot to the rear.
 Pre-existing nonconforming lot has only 4,390 sf.
-110 NEW BRIDGE ST 118-008- 001 .11 AC Two family dwelling BA Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure abutting commercial parking lot to the rear.
+110 NEW BRIDGE ST 118-008- 001 .11 AC Two family dwelling ВА Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure abutting commercial parking lot to the rear.
 Pre-existing nonconforming lot has only 4,720 sf.

-Address Parcel ID Parcel Size Land Use Zoning Type of Change Comments 134 NEW BRIDGE ST 118-020- 002 .13 AC Two family dwelling BA Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure abutting commercial parking lot to the rear.
+Address Parcel ID Parcel Size Land Use Zoning Type of Change Comments 134 NEW BRIDGE ST 118-020- 002 .13 AC Two family dwelling ВА Use / Physical Zoned for commercial, a pre- existing nonconforming use in a 130 year-old structure abutting commercial parking lot to the rear.
 Pre-existing nonconforming lot has only 5,500 sf.
-Located throughout the neighborhood Vacant lots BA Use / Physical / Subdivision Vacant Vacant lots will be converted to commercial uses.
-Vacant lots may have to be combined with abutting lots to meet required minimum lot sizes.
-Located throughout the neighborhood (especially New Bridge/ Railroad/Globe St. area) Other Single and two-family and multi-family dwellings BA Use / Physical / Subdivision dwellin District comme neighbo redevel comme Many o noncon have to Since prior to 1977 single, two family and multi-fa dwellings are no longer permitted uses in the BA District.
-As the neighborhood develops with more commercial, the desirability of living in the neighborhood could diminish resulting in redevelopment of residential properties to additio commercial/light industrial uses.
-Many of the parcels are also pre-existing nonconforming as they lack adequate lot size and have to be combined with abutting lots to meet required minimum lot size for commercial uses.
+Located throughout the neighborhood Vacant lo ots BA Use / Physical / Subdivision Vacant lots may have nverted to commercial uses. to be combined with abutting minimum lot sizes.
+Located throughout the neighborhood (especially New Bridge/ Railroad/Globe St. area) Other Single and two-family and multi-family dwellings BA Use / Physical / Subdivision dwellin District comme neighboredevel comme Many o noncon have to gs are no long.
+As the neigh rcial, the desir orhood could colopment of res rcial/light ind f the parcels a forming as the be combined ngle, two family and multi-family er permitted uses in the BA borhood develops with more rability of living in the diminish resulting in idential properties to additional ustrial uses.
+The also pre-existing ey lack adequate lot size and may with abutting lots to meet the size for commercial uses.